crev-dev/cargo-crev/cargo-crev/src/doc/cargo_specific.md

 ## Download counters

-`cargo crev verify` will display download counts for both specific crate version and total crate downloads, as a quick estimate of crate popularity.
+`cargo crev crate verify` will display download counts for both specific crate version and total crate downloads, as a quick estimate of crate popularity.
 Crates and versions with particularily low download count at higher risk of introducing serious bugs or malicious code.